Introduction: “Will I Ever Feel Like Myself Again?”

 How Families Can Support Recovery

-Encouraging professional help
+- Encouraging professional help without criticism or pressure

 Conclusion: Healing Is a Process, Not a Deadline